Vicz1010/order-summary-fe/README.md

 The backend of this project is configured to accept requests from `localhost:3001`.

 So, to start project on port `3001` use the command: `yarn run dev -p 3001`.

+## Improvements
+- **Navigation buttons** - Have navigation buttons that allows users to go through delivery details of the different users
+- **Error page** - Have an Error component that is conditionally rendered if there is a Bad HTTP Request sent to the endpoint.
+This would also come with a button allowing users to navigate back to previous page for better user journey and User Experience.
+- **Notification for inactive buttons** - For buttons that are not functional there could be a pop up notification that explains this to users.
+This prevents users thinking button has functionality and maybe spends time clicking it for there to be no action.